Ways to Promote Equality and Diversity in the Classroom

 This larger concept goes deeper than equality and calls on us to consider how structural issues such as policies, laws, and biases contribute to unequal dispersal of resources that make it harder to achieve equality.

-Why Diversity in the Classroom Matters
+Why is Diversity Important in the Classroom

 Multicultural classrooms are more important than ever as students continue to face issues around safety and acceptance from both peers and educators.